 - 2 cups chopped ham

-- 6 Tablespoons butter
+- 6 Tablespoons unsalted butter

-- 2 cloves garlic, minced
+- 4 cloves garlic, minced

 - 5 Tablespoons all purpose flour

-- 1 cup milk
+- 1 cup milk, at room temperature

-- 1 cup half and half
+- 1 cup half and half, at room temperature

 - 1 cup frozen peas